CVUT-FS-12110/pytorch-intro/README.md

    - Understand how PyTorch handles data through `Dataset` and `DataLoader` classes.

-4. [Using Popular Models](resources/popular_models.ipynb) - *Importing Pre-trained Models or Backbones from Torchvision*
+4. [Using Popular Pre-trained Models](resources/popular_models.ipynb) - *Importing Pre-trained Models or Backbones from Torchvision*

    - Explore how to leverage pre-trained models or use backbone architectures from Torchvision.